meserwinowski/Pitch-Analyzer-Guitar-Pedal/README.md

 # Senior Design - University of Florida

-Pitch Analyzer Pedal and LED Display Matrix
+Pitch Analyzer Guitar Pedal and LED Display Matrix

 By Matthew Serwinowski and Troy Tharpe